Home » Other Categories » The 5 Most Dangerous Cities for Women in the US

 Our Methodology

-Using the most recent FBI statistics on crime rates, our list emphasizes the crimes that disproportionately affect women—rape and aggravated assault.
+Using the most recent FBI statistics on crime rates, our list emphasizes the crimes that disproportionately affect women—rape and aggravated assault

-For the list ranking the most dangerous cities for women, the crime rates are given as a rate out of 100,000 people (i.e. there were 144.67 rapes per 100,000 people in New Orleans, Louisiana).
+Crime rates are given per 100,000 people (i.e. there were 144.67 rapes per 100,000 people in New Orleans, Louisiana).

-This is, however, not considered in the ranking of the cities because there is no data to suggest any correlation between gender and victims of property crimes.
+However, this is not considered in the ranking of the cities because there is no data to suggest any correlation between gender and victims of property crimes.

 Definitions

-• Violent crime – includes murder, homicide, assault, battery, etc., in addition to all types of sex crimes.
+• Violent crime – includes murder, homicide, assault, battery, in addition to all types of sex crimes.

-• Property crime – includes burglary, larceny theft, motor vehicle theft, etc. Arson is not considered exclusively a property crime.
+• Property crime – includes burglary, larceny theft, motor vehicle theft, etc. Arson is not considered a property crime.

 • Sex crime – includes statutory rape, sexual assault, prostitution, human trafficking, as well as all relevant offenses against children.